Published on November 23, 2012

-For many of the victims the abuse started out with LeBlanc passing his hand over their penis overtop of their clothing.
-Then it would progress to him unbuttoning their pants, putting his hand down their pants and rubbing his hand over their exposed penis.
+For many of the victims the abuse started out with LeBlanc molesting them by passing his hand over their clothing.
+Then it would progress to him unbuttoning their pants and putting his hand down their pants.
 The abuse took place in the office of a church, in the bedroom of the church rectory, in a residence he lived at in Arcadia and in vehicles when LeBlanc was alone with his victims.

 The court was told how in some cases victims held pillows over their faces as the abuse was occurring.
-In one case LeBlanc squeezed a boys' genitals so hard the pain made him cry.
+Sometimes they cried.

 Because LeBlanc was so well-respected in the community, his victims didn't think anyone would believe them about what was happening.
 And so they said nothing.

 Until eventually they could keep silent no more.